digital-asset/lib-finance/docs/Reference.md

 > : \[[HolidayCalendarData](#type-da-finance-base-holidaycalendar-holidaycalendardata-54228)\] -\> [HolidayCalendarData](#type-da-finance-base-holidaycalendar-holidaycalendardata-54228)
 >
-> Merge multiple holiday calendars into a single one.
+> Merge multiple holiday calendars into a single one. `id`s are concatenated by `,`.

 <a name="function-da-finance-base-holidaycalendar-isholiday-8572"></a>[isHoliday](#function-da-finance-base-holidaycalendar-isholiday-8572)